How often do you find yourself lost in the world of books?

 I couldn’t really understand the need for reading endless hours or the agony over the death of a fictional character!

-I always thought bookworms are queer introverts spending hours reading the endless piles of books in their cozy habitat.
+I always thought bookworms are queer introverts spending hours and hours reading endless piles of books in their cosy habitat.

 Ironically, I do spend countless hours reading now!
 And I am well pleased with the fact that I am a bookworm.
 I am counting the days until I get to read a new book from my favorite author Santa Montefiore or long for lazy weekends to reread my favorite Harry Potter series!

 Now let me give you some great tips that helped me read more.
 These are easy and practical tips to make you a bookworm in time!

 How to read more and become a bookworm in 2021?

 A quiet and peaceful environment is always the best way to enjoy a good book, so doing a little “prep” to make a cozy reading nook is really fun.
 It doesn’t need to be an extravagant project.
 Making a hot cup of tea or coffee or your favorite beverage can complement a comfortable reading environment.

 If you’re looking for a super soft and comfy reading chair that’s easily foldable, convenient for storage, and easy transportation, this reading chair is perfect.
 If you’re into extremely comfy hammock grab the cotton rope hammock chair!

 Tracking your books is so much fun.
 Not only can it keep you accountable but also make you feel accomplished.
 You can use digital tools like google docs or notes.
 To make it more exciting use printables.
 Etsy has many printables to help you track books.
 But guess what, I know a good store that can get to beautifully illustrated printables!

 You can grab the illustrated reading tracker from my Etsy store.
 Track your books and have some fun coloring these gorgeous illustrations.